apollographql/apollo/docs/source/platform/schema-validation.md

 #### Non-breaking changes

-These changes can be returned by the `service:check` command and are compatible with existing clients by default.
-They will not affect the behavior of clients if deployed.
+These are change types detected ny the `apollo service:check` command, but they are "safe" and will always be compatible with all exisitng client usage of the graph.
+They will not affect the behavior of any clients if deployed.

 <ul>
   <li>Optional arguments</li>